-Hunger-spiking neurons could help control autoimmune diseasesMarch 25th, 2013 in Immunology /
+Hunger-spiking neurons could help control autoimmune diseasesMarch 25, 2013 in Medicine & Health / Immunology

 Neurons that control hunger in the central nervous system also regulate immune cell functions, implicating eating behavior as a defense against infections and autoimmune disease development, Yale School of Medicine researchers have found in a new study published in the Proceedings of the National Academy of Sciences (PNAS).

 Autoimmune diseases have been on a steady rise in the United States.
 These illnesses develop when the body's immune system turns on itself and begins attacking its own tissues.
 The interactions between different kinds of T cells are at the heart of fighting infections, but they have also been linked to autoimmune disorders.

 "We've found that if appetite-promoting AgRP neurons are chronically suppressed, leading to decreased appetite and a leaner body weight, T cells are more likely to promote inflammation-like processes enabling autoimmune responses that could lead to diseases like multiple sclerosis," said lead author Tamas Horvath, the Jane and David W. Wallace Professor of Biomedical Research and chair of comparative medicine at Yale School of Medicine.

 "If we can control this mechanism by adjusting eating behavior and the kinds of food consumed, it could lead to new avenues for treating autoimmune diseases," he added.

 Horvath and his research team conducted their study in two sets of transgenic mice.
 In one set, they knocked out Sirt1, a signaling molecule that controls the hunger-promoting neuron AgRP in the hypothalamus.
 These Sirt1-deficient mice had decreased regulatory T cell function and enhanced effector T cell activity, leading to their increased vulnerability in an animal model of multiple sclerosis.